SamCH93/recipes/Cooking/thai_curry.md

 ## Ingredients

-* 1 can Coconut milk
+* 1 can Coconut Milk
-* 2 tablespoons Red curry paste (from the Thai shop)
+* 2 tablespoons Red Curry Paste (from the Thai shop)
 * 3 portions Vegetables to your liking
 * 1 teaspoon Fishsauce
-* 1/2 teaspoon Palm sugar
+* 1/2 teaspoon Palm Sugar
-* 1 tablespoon Vegetable oil (I usually use rapeseed oil)
+* 1 tablespoon Vegetable Oil (I usually use rapeseed oil)
+* 1 handful of Cashews or Peanuts (unroasted, unsalted)
 * a few branches Thai Basil
-* 1 handful of Cashews or peanuts (unroasted, unsalted)

 ## Preparation